Research

 URoBench: Comparative Analyses of Underwater Robotics Simulators from a Reinforcement Learning Perspective

 This paper introduces URoBench, a modular benchmarking framework to standardize the evaluation of Reinforcement Learning (RL) algorithms across underwater robotics simulators.
-By testing three simulators (HoloOcean, Dave, and Stonefish) under RL conditions, it demonstrates the feasibility of consistent and comparable assessments, promoting standardized development in marine robotics.
+By rigorously testing HoloOcean, Dave, and Stonefish under identical RL conditions, it demonstrates that fair, comparable, and reproducible evaluation is possible in marine robotics—something the community needs to move learning-based methods from simulation to sea trials.

 RL